 The patient rests for a while and then is allowed to return home.
 Sometimes a "stent" is placed in the ureter if it is anticipated that the stone fragments may block the ureter after Lithotripsy.
 Repeat sessions of Lithotripsy may be required, usually not earlier than 3-5 days.

 However, all urologists realize that Lithotripsy is sadly not an answer to many of the stones seen in day-to-day practice.
-The reason is that for stones that are more than 2 cms in size, branched stones and various other complicated situations Lithotripsy is either not effective or is slow to work with patients needing multiple procedures and hospital visits.
+The reason is that for stones that are more than 2 cms in size, branched stones and various other complicated situations.
+Lithotripsy is either not effective or is slow to work with patients needing multiple procedures and hospital visits.
 In these patients, other options should be considered.
 In an average practice in India, where patients present with advanced and neglected disease, at least 40% of kidney stones fall into this category.
-These larger stones are removed by a new technique called Percutaneous Nephrolithotomy or PCNL.
+These larger stones are removed by other technique called Percutaneous Nephrolithotomy or PCNL.

 Ureteroscopic Stone Removal

 The Ureter is divided into 3 parts :-.

 Ureteroscopy is highly successful procedure for the retrieval of stone in the ureter.
 This is a routine procedure performed by urologists.
 It is passed through the normal urinary opening through the bladder into the ureter.
 The most common indication is to treat ureteric calculi specially the once which cannot be treated by ESWL or conservative treatment.
 This is also used for the diagnosis of any malignant lesion in the ureter.
 Ureteroscopy are of two types: